 - Grape Seed Oil

 - Sesame Oil (small amounts)

 - Whole Eggs

 Choose full-fat milk products over the low-fat ones.
 Avoid milk!

 - Hard Maturated and Soft Cheese (Cheddar, Mozzarella, Mascarpone, Brie, etc.)

-Here is a list of the allowed vegetables on keto.
+Here is a list of the allowed vegetables (some are my favorites) on keto:

 - Arugula (Rocket)

 - Leafy Greens (If it’s a leaf eat it)

 - Onions (small amounts)